uptane/uptane-standard/uptane-standard.md

 * *Arbitrary software attack:* Cause an ECU to install and run arbitrary code of the attacker's choice.

-# Detailed Design of Uptane {#design}
+# Detailed design of Uptane {#design}

 Uptane is a secure software update framework for automobiles.
 We do not specify implementation details.
 Instead, we describe the components necessary for a compliant implementation and leave it up to individual implementors to make their own technological choices within those requirements.

 At a high level, Uptane requires:

 * Two software repositories:
-    * An image repository containing binary images to install, and signed metadata about those images
+    * An Image repository containing binary images to install, and signed metadata about those images
-    * A director repository connected to an inventory database that can sign metadata on demand for images in the image repository
+    * A Director repository connected to an inventory database that can sign metadata on demand for images in the Image repository
 * Repository tools for generating Uptane-specific metadata about images
 * A public key infrastructure supporting the required metadata production/signing roles on each repository:
     * Root - Certificate authority for the Uptane ecosystem.
 Distributes public keys for verifying all the other roles' metadata